← Back to blog·How-to·6 min read

 How to Use AI to Write Better Emails (10 Prompts That Actually Work)

-Always give the AI context, not just instructions.
-"Write me an email" produces a generic email.
-"Write me an email to my client James, who missed last week's deadline, and I want to push back without burning the relationship" produces something usable.
+Give the AI context, not just instructions.
+This is the whole game.
+"Write me an email" gets you a generic email — the kind that sounds like it was emailed from a corporate lobby.
+"Write me an email to my client James, who missed last week's deadline, and I want to push back without burning the relationship" gets you something you can use.

 1. The "I don't know how to start" email